opensourcefeed/opensourcefeed.github.io/_posts/2024-05-26-fedora-wallpapers-since-fedora-core-1.md

 - fedora
 - wallapapers
 - gallery
-description: A Collection of default wallpapers from the Fedora 1 Core to Fedora 39 Workstation.
-Recent releases includes both night and day variations.
+description: Explore the artistic evolution of Fedora wallpapers, from Fedora Core 1 to the cutting-edge Fedora 40.
 ---

-**Wallpaper** is the first piece of artwork that catches the attention of an average computer user.
-For an operating system, it is crucial to have an attractive wallpaper if oriented towards beginners.

-As a distribution focusing on beginners and advanced users, Fedora ships a decent default wallpaper with each release.
-It also provides an additional set of wallpapers to choose from.

-Join us as we go through the default wallpapers of Fedora, starting from the very first version, Fedora Core 1.
-Let's see how the visuals have evolved over the years.
+**The** default wallpaper is often the first impression a user has of a new operating system.
+For beginner-friendly distributions like Fedora, an attractive and welcoming default wallpaper can be a key factor.

+Fedora strikes a balance between catering to newcomers and experienced users.
+Each release boasts a unique default wallpaper, accompanied by a selection of additional options.
+Let's embark on a journey through Fedora's history, exploring how the default wallpapers have visually evolved since the very first iteration, Fedora Core 1.

 ## Fedora Core 1
 ![Fedora Core 01 wallpaper](/assets/images/post-images/fedora-wallpaper/Fedora Core 01.jpg)